azrehman/facial-expression-recognition/README.md

 ### Adversarial Attack
 **Motivation** Adversarial machine learning, a technique that attempts to fool models with deceptive data, is a growing threat in the AI and machine learning research community.
 Therefore, to test our model's robustness, we used Fast Gradient Signed Method (FGSM).
 FGSM is a white-box attack as it leverages an internal component of the architecture which is its gradients.

-We used increased epsilon valuese to create more perturbed images and tested our model on these adversarial images to observe how well it could classify the images.
+We used increased epsilon values to create more perturbed images and tested our model on these adversarial images to observe how well it could classify the images.

 <div align="center">
 <img src="https://git.cs.vt.edu/sdeepti/facial-expression-recognition/-/raw/main/Images/faces_epsilon_values.png" width="520" height="450">